bgamari/ghc-wiki-import/roles.md

 - Our ICFP 2014 paper [
-  Safe Coercions](http://www.cis.upenn.edu/~eir/papers/2014/coercible/coercible-ext.pdf), which gives lots of motivation and details, including the `Coercible` class.
+  Safe Coercions](http://www.cis.upenn.edu/~eir/papers/2014/coercible/coercible-ext.pdf), which gives lots of motivation and details, including the `Coercible` class.\]
+- Richard's unpublished paper [
+  An overabundance of equality](http://cs.brynmawr.edu/~rae/pubs.html)
 - The user-level [
   wiki page about Coercible](http://www.haskell.org/haskellwiki/GHC/Coercible)
 - [Roles2](roles2) which identifies a difficulty with the design in the paper, and some possibilities for solving it.